NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 [www.cibse.org/index.cfm?go=publications.view&PubID=332&S1=y&L1=0&L2=0](file:///E:\Docs4PDFs\www.cibse.org\index.cfm%3fgo=publications.view&PubID=332&S1=y&L1=0&L2=0)

-### Real Time Data

-Real-Time weather data is available from the EnergyPlus web site.
-From the web site: "Hourly weather data from stations across the world is continuously collected and stored into a local database.
-The data is available through this web interface.
-Most stations have information for dry bulb temperature, wet bulb temperature, wind speed/direction, atmospheric pressure, visibility, cloud conditions, and precipitation type.
-Data may not be available for all stations and may not be contiguous for time period selected."
-The data is available in two output formats: CSV and IWEC.
-Note that their CSV is not the same as EnergyPlus CSV format.
-If you wish to get weather data from the real time sources, it may be easier to use the IWEC format with the EnergyPlus WeatherConverter program; HOWEVER, they do not collect solar data and, currently, the WeatherConverter cannot generate solar data for these data files.

 ### Meteonorm Data

 Meteonorm software can be used when there is no measured data near the location for the simulation.
 Meteonorm extrapolates hourly data from statistical data for a location.
 Where statistical data aren't available, Meteonorm interpolates from other nearby sites.
 Generally a statistical approach is a last resort -- weather files generated from statistics will not demonstrate the normal hour-to-hour and day-to-day variability seen in measured data.
 Meteonorm version 6 will directly write EPW files.